dolfly/nmdb/doc/network.rst

 **NOTE:** All integers are in network byte order.

 The nmdb network protocol relies on a message passing underlying transport protocol.
-It normally uses TIPC, but can use TCP with a messaging layer too.
+It normally uses TIPC, but can use UDP, or TCP with a messaging layer too.
 This document describes the protocol in a transport-independent way, assuming the transport protocol can send and receive messages reliably and preserve message boundaries.
 No ordering guarantees are required.

 Requests